yuxuanwu1234567/nokov-vm/contentForVM/desktop/README.txt

-Welcome to the Bitcraze VM
+Welcome to the Nokov VM
 ==========================

 The purpose of this virtual machine is to quickly get started with development